skippi/osu-mix/README.md

 Any of the following are open for discussion:

+- Slider ticks are not compiled into the output audio file.
 - Any spinner related sounds are not recorded yet.
 The decision to implement this is debatable, as spinner sounds don't really follow along with the song's rhythm.